-But before this kind of silver bullet can be used, there has to be a readily available source of cannabis that addicts can reliably turn to as they’re working to get off opioids.
+But before this silver bullet can be used, a readily available source of cannabis to is needed.
+Then, addicts can reliably turn to it while ditching opioids.

 Opioid addiction isn’t a simple matter.
 The disease creates real changes in the brain, altering the circuitry responsible for reward behavior and mood.
 Addicts brains are more susceptible to issues like dependency than neuro-typical brains, which makes quitting especially tough.